foundersandcoders/ws-jwt-stateless-session/README.md

 A HMAC requires a `secret` (random string), a `value` (the string you want to protect) and `mathematical algorithm` to apply to them.

 These same three inputs will always produce the _same result_.
-So you can store the hash alongside the original message to verify in future, that the message/cookie/whatever has not been tampered with.
-This prevents the value from being tampered with.
+So you can store the HMAC alongside the original message to verify in future, that the message/cookie/whatever has not been tampered with.
 This is known as 'signing'.

 Luckily Node.js has a built-in [HMAC function](https://nodejs.org/dist/latest-v8.x/docs/api/crypto.html#crypto_class_hmac).